Tuition and Financial Aid

 Federal Work-Study Program

-Compensation depends on the type of job, qualifications, and classification.
-The number of hours and work schedule will vary depending on the position.
-For information on job availability, visit or contact the Career Center at 972-883-2943.
+The rate of compensation depends on the type of job, qualifications, and classification.
+The number of semester credit hours and work schedule will vary depending on the position.
+For information on job availability, students who have been awarded Federal-Work Study as part of their financial aid package should contact the Career Center at 972-883-2943 or go to their website at www.utdallas.edu/cometcareers to access the CometCareers system.

 Other On-Campus Employment

 Various programs and schools of the university employ students in positions that are not Federal Work-Study positions and are not based on need.
 In accordance with appropriate guidelines, pay scales depend on the type of job, qualifications, and classification.
-Students interested in these positions should contact the Career Center at 972-883-2943 or go online at http://www.utdallas.edu/career.
+Students interested in these positions should contact the Career Center at 972-883-2943 or go online at http://www.utdallas.edu/career to access the CometCareers system.

 Information concerning student financial aid is accurate at the time of printing.
 Changes in regulations or policy on a federal, state, university, private lending, or donor level could affect the type and amount of programs available and/or program requirements.
 The Office of Financial Aid has detailed information available upon request.